 Meribel has a special place in many Brit's hearts – not simply because it’s right in the middle of the biggest ski area on Earth.
 A resort for long ski days, ski-boot-stomping après and cosy chalets, there’s a great deal to do and ski here, which is why many of us have been coming back for decades.

 Snow Forecast: 0cm expected this week

-Snow History: March average depth 126.5cm
+Snow History: December average depth 61.5cm

 Approx. airport transfer times depend on conditions:

 |Geneva (GVA)||135km, 2h|